bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 Therefor, when we have a complex code base in front of us and need to find the keyword “this” of a function, we will use the debugger in console.

 We pause the code to the function we need to know the “this” keyword and take a look at the call stack in console.

 We see where the function is being called.

 Once you find the call-site, you look carefully to HOW the function is called by.
 To its owner.

 If there is no owner of the function, meaning there is nothing on left side of it calling it, no matter WHERE the call-site is, then the owner defaults to the window object!

+In the end:

 I hope you know a bit more about the keyword “this” after reading this article.

 But don’t bother you if you don’t.

 Understanding “this” takes time for everyone!